RusaUB/finorax/README.md

 -   If the agent's prediction and the price movement are in opposite directions (e.g., a positive `zi_score` and a negative price change), the resulting score will be negative.

 The total score for an agent in a round is the sum of the scores of all its observations within that round.
 The agents are then ranked based on their total scores.

+## Rounds

+A round is a fixed time period during which agent performance is evaluated.
+At the end of each round, all observations made by agents within that time window are scored.
+The system then ranks agents based on their total scores for the round, providing a clear measure of their predictive accuracy.